BillHoweLab/ai-clinic/_services/03-service-long-term.md

 ---
-title: 'long-term'
+title: 'Long-Term Consulting'
-link: 'google forms'
+link: 'placeholder-link'
+thumbnail: 'assets/images/red-calendar.png'
+summary: 'Opportunities to establish a long-term relationship with CALM and its faculty.'
 ---

-We provide provide long-term consulting services.
+We provide long-term consulting services.